Information for Property Owners

 Information and resources regarding the Lead Paint Prevention and Control Act of 1993 which grants DPHS the authority to inspect rental dwelling units and licensed child care facilities for the presence of lead exposure hazards involving children

-After July 1, 2024, the following shall require certification of lead safety pursuant to this chapter prior to being used as either a residential rental unit or as a day care facility:
+As of July 1, 2024, RSA 130-A:5-d requires the following buildings to have certifications of lead safety prior to being used as either a residential rental unit or as a child care facility.

 I. Newly-constructed rental units within buildings erected prior to January 1, 1978.
 For the purposes of this section "newly-constructed rental units" means rental units being converted from a use other than residential rental housing.